zaqifathis/BIMserver-doc/Large-databases.md

 # Other data

 Apart from the Building Information Models BIMserver also stores information about projects, revisions, users, checkouts, history etc...
 This data is also being versioned, but on a per-object basis.
-So if you change the name of a project, the project will be stored again in the database with a new revision number.
+So if you change the name of a project, the project (object) will be stored again in the database with a new revision number.
 Usually these objects don't take up too much space, but certain access patterns can definitely make this explode.